inab/oeb-widgets-graphs/README.md

 - - - -
 ## Graphs types
 ### Bar plot
 Bar plot shows the results of a benchmarking challenge that uses one single evaluation metric in the form of a Barplot.
 Challenge participants are shown in the X axis, while the value of their metric is shown in the Y axis.
+[Bar plot live demo](https://inab.github.io/oeb-widgets-graphs/_examples/barplot.html)
 #### Bar plot classification
 The results of this plot format can be transformed into a tabular format by sorting the participants in descending/ascending order according to their metrics and applying a quartile classification over that linear set of values.
 This classification splits the participants into four different groups/clusters depending on their performance.
 Clusters are separated in the plot with vertical lines and shown in the right table together with a green color-scale, which is easier to interpret for both experts and non-expert users.
 ![This is an alt text.](https://github.com/inab/oeb-widgets/blob/main/static/widgetsPicture/Barplot.png)

 #### Bar plot structure
 You can see an example of a structure to display bar graphs within the "demo" section of the application.
-[Bar plot example](https://github.com/inab/oeb-widgets-graphs/blob/main/src/demo/files/BARPLOT.json)
+[Bar plot structure example](https://github.com/inab/oeb-widgets-graphs/blob/main/src/demo/files/BARPLOT.json)
 - - - -
 ### Scatter plot
 Scatter plot displays the results of scientific benchmarking experiments in graph format, and apply various classification methods to transform them to tabular format.
+[Scatter plot live demo](https://inab.github.io/oeb-widgets-graphs/_examples/scatterplot.html)

 #### Scatter plot classification
 * Square quartiles - divide the plotting area in four squares by getting the 2nd quartile of the X and Y metrics.